iotics-live/iotics-Controller/README.md

 ## Support

-if you have a suggestion, why not let us know [here](https://github.com/iotics-live/iotics-Controller/pulls).
-You can also help us squash those pesky bugs by reporting your findings [here](https://github.com/iotics-live/iotics-Controller/issues).
+- if you have a suggestion, why not let us know [here](https://github.com/iotics-live/iotics-Controller/pulls).
+- if you want yo help us squash those pesky bugs by reporting your findings [here](https://github.com/iotics-live/iotics-Controller/issues).